 “The idea of research practice partnerships is that through close collaborations, researchers can do work that really helps policy makers address the big problems they are tackling and do the work fast enough to actually inform change,” continued Morris-Perez.
 “Our hope is that this journal makes that clear.”

 RPPs are defined by longevity, mutual decision-making and compromise, and the commitment of both parties to large-scale, systems-level problem solving, rather than a single project or research question.

 In study after study, early childhood education programs developed by researchers have shown large benefits, holding out the promise of substantially narrowing the achievement gap between disadvantaged children and their better-off peers.
-But when cities and states establish large-scale prekindergarten programs, Bassok and Morris noted, the results are often far more modest.
+But when cities and states establish large-scale prekindergarten programs, Bassok and Morris-Perez noted, the results are often far more modest.
 The important questions today aren’t about whether early childhood education “works,” but about how to invest limited resources to improve the quality of large-scale prekindergarten programs, support the early childhood workforce, and reach the children who need the most help.

 “Delivering effective early childhood education at scale remains elusive,” said Bassok.
 “Findings from promising research studies rarely make their way into early childhood practice; at the same time, policy and practice decisions are often made without research evidence to guide them.”

 That’s partly because policy makers and practitioners have different priorities and work on different timelines than researchers do.
 Through collaboration, compromise, and long-term commitment, RPPs can help bridge the gap and produce research that’s relevant and useful to policy makers and practitioners, while at the same time offering scholars opportunities for broad and innovative research wouldn’t be possible in one-off studies of a single program or topic.

 The Journal is a User Manual for Partnerships